 On Saturday, September 4, 2016, in the German town of Nettetal, near Düsseldorf, during a neighborhood party, in the middle of a tent erected for the event, a petanque boule spontanously exploded.
 The explosion ripped a hole in the ceiling of the tent and left a small crater in the ground, but nobody was injured.
 A Düsseldorf bomb squad removed the remaining seven boules in the set and safely detonated them.

 The investigation of this incident is still ongoing, but it recalls a similar incident that occurred in Switzerland in 2009.
 In that incident, the Swiss Federal Laboratory for Materials Science and Technology (EMPA) analyzed the remaining boules in the set in an effort to determine the cause of the explosion.
-The boules in question were cheap leisure boules with thin metal walls, filled with a sand-like mixture (French news reports referred to it as “mortar”) to bring them up to proper weight.
+The boules in question were cheap leisure boules manufactured by Dutch company Nebus BV.
+They had thin metal walls and were filled with a sand-like mixture (French news reports referred to it as “mortar”) to bring them up to proper weight.
 The sand was damp and contaminated with iron filings.

 The moisture in the sand corroded the iron filings.
 Inside the sealed boules, in the absence of oxygen, that chemical reaction produced hydrogen gas, which caused high pressure inside the boules.
 The cheap boules had poorly welded seams.
 Under the pressure of the hydrogen gas, the seam of one of the boules failed and the boule exploded.
 It literally blew its top.